 Note: The whitespace in the grammar is intended to aid readability.
 It is not significant.

-These are the reserved words and symbols of Klein:
+These are the reserved words of Klein:

 Identifiers must be no longer than 256 characters.